trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

   compilers: {
     vyper: {
       settings: {
-        evmVersion: <string>
+        evmVersion: <string>,
+        optimize: <boolean> //defaults to true
       }
     }
   }
 }
 ```

 Currently, only changing the `settings` is supported for Vyper; see the Vyper documentation on [Compiler Input JSON Description](https://vyper.readthedocs.io/en/stable/compiling-a-contract.html#input-json-description) for the possible settings.
-However customizing `outputSelection` is not supported, so currently the only supported setting is `evmVersion`.
+Note that customizing `outputSelection` is not supported.

 ### external compilers